Learning Abroad Center

 Important Considerations

-• Students planning on applying to veterinary school should be aware that most veterinary school interviews take place during the spring semester of your senior year.
+• If you are planning on applying to veterinary school, be aware that most veterinary school interviews take place during the spring semester of your senior year.

 • Foundation, Professional, and Area Emphasis Requirements can be taken abroad with careful planning and approval of your academic adviser and major coordinator.